gchumillas-dart/domnode/README.md

 ### Creating instances from a given source

-You can use the `$` function to create elements from different sources.
+You can use the `$` function to create instances from different sources.

 ```dart
 // creates an instance from a string